-Sweet potatoes are root crops that have been cultivated all over the world, notably in South and Central America, Africa and Asia.
+Sweet potatoes are root crops that have been cultivated all over the world, notably in South and Central America, Africa, and Asia.
 With its carb content, this tuber has filled many a hungry stomach in these regions and beyond.
 Sweet potatoes are rich in both simple starches and complex carbs, which make them excellent sources of energy.

 They also pack a lot of fiber, which is good for digestion and overall gastrointestinal health.
-Aside from that, sweet potatoes are a great source of B vitamins, which keep your nerves healthy, Vitamin A for sharp eyesight, and manganese which helps build stronger bones.
+Aside from that, sweet potatoes are a great source of B vitamins, which keep your nerves healthy, vitamin A for sharp eyesight, and manganese which helps build stronger bones.

 Sweet potatoes grow from root sprouts and thrive well, even in dire conditions.
 They’re not very picky with the type of soil as long as they’re planted in warm weather with lots of rain.
 They can’t tolerate frost, though, so make sure to plant them under full sun.
-Check out the full steps of growing your own sweet potatoes here.

 Once they’re ready for harvest, sweet potatoes can simply be boiled or transformed into a great variety of both sweet and savory dishes.